Contact Us

 2. Hire, set compensation for, delegate responsibility to, and hold accountable a General Manager.

-1. Use a strategic process to establish the value of GM compensation and complete this process in a timely manner.
+a.
+Use a strategic process to establish the value of GM compensation and complete this process in a timely manner.

 3. Assign responsibility in a way that honors our commitment to empowerment and clear distinction of roles.